How Play Boosts Communication and Literacy Skills in Children

 • Parallel play: At this stage, the child is starting to progress onward from the non-participatory stages of play.
 Parallel play, alternatively known as adjacent play or social coaction, occurs when a child imitates the play of other children but plays separately.
 This type of play demonstrates how children can warm up to each other without actually coming into contact with one another.

 • Associative play: In associative play, the child doesn’t express interest in a specific organized activity.
-Instead, the child expresses interests in the children themselves.
+Instead, the child expresses interest in the children themselves.
 For this reason, activities are not synced as one, but the child still has the opportunity to learn social skills from the experience.

-Outdoor Play Aids Language Development
+Role-Play Aids Language Development

 • Props and objects: Using different objects in role-play permits children to practice vocabulary by identifying the materials or items they have in use.
 They may, for example, designate a rock as a cellphone and a stick as a stethoscope.

-• Roles and themes: Role-play creates the need for multiple roles and a main theme.
+• Roles and themes: Role-play creates the need for multiple roles and a central theme.
 Whether the game is doctor or construction, children need to familiarize themselves with industry language that would otherwise be useless in their daily lives.

 • Pretend play: Pretend play in and of itself launches children into an assortment of situations and scenarios that — with actual tools out of the picture — need language to resolve.
 A child playing doctor doesn’t simply use a defibrillator.
 They propose a need for one and narrate the operation.